wootfish/eli.sohl.com/drafts/obsidian.md

 canvas.save_png("/tmp/file.png")
 ```

-used this way, Canvas will:
+Used this way, Canvas will:

 * Set its own width and height as equal to `group`'s width and height